ramiyar2/chat-app/README.md

 </div>

 Welcome ,That is a flutter chat app built with Firestore and Firebase Cloud.
-It is clone of whatsapp messenger.User can create stories,chat and search in real time.
+It is like of whatsapp messenger.User can create stories,chat and search in real time.

 <br><br>